24 cm K L/35: Naval Artillery

+The Japanese cruiser Unebi was armed with four 24 cm MRK L/35 and six 15 cm MRK L/35.

 Coastal Artillery

+Germany

 During 1916 the Odin-class ships were decommissioned and disarmed.
 The 24 cm K L/35 guns salvaged from these ships were converted to coastal artillery.
 Three guns were emplaced at Battery Bremen on Norderney and three guns were emplaced at Battery S1 on Sylt.
 They remained there until the late 1930s.

+Argentina

 There are currently four guns belonging to battery No4 at Puerto Belgrano, Argentina.

+Türkiye

-Ottoman Empire purchased thirty 24 cm K L/35 guns during the 1880s and a number of these engaged the allied naval forces during the Gallipoli campaign.
+Ottoman Empire purchased thirty 24 cm K L/35 guns during the 1880s.
+In February 1889, ten 24 cm L/35 and two 35.5 cm 80 tons guns arrived in Istanbul via Antwerp.

+A number of L/35s engaged the allied naval forces during the Gallipoli campaign.

+Netherlands

+In the Netherlands, the artificial island fortress Pampus was built to block the approach to Amsterdam from the Zuiderzee It was armed with four 24 cm K L/35.
+This was a very powerful fortress, because the guns were protected by armored cupolas.
+The four guns cost 225,000 guilders.
+The two armored cupolas were ordered at Gruson for 953,000 guilders.
+The four carriages were also ordered at Gruson and cost 147,000 guilders.
+These carriages were minimal port carriages, which allowed a minimal embrasure.

+Pampus was supported by two batteries which were only covered by earthworks.
+North of Pampus, at Durgerdam there was a battery of three 24 cm K L/35.
+South of it was Fort Diemerdam with three 24 cm K L/35.
+In 1895 three emplacements for 24 cm K L/35 were made near Den Helder.
+There was speculation that the three guns from Diemerdam would be moved there.
+In 1904 three emplacements for 24 cm K L/35 were made on the western side of Oostbatterij at Den Helder.
+The three 24 cm K L/35 from Durgerdam were to be moved to this position.

 Railway Artillery

 Beginning in 1937 the six guns at Norderny and Sylt were converted to railway artillery and were collectively known as 24 cm Theodor Bruno Kanone (E).
 During the Battle of France Theodor Brunos equipped three batteries of two guns each.
 Later one battery of four guns defended Cherbourg Naval Base from 1941 until June 1944 when they were destroyed during the Battle of Cherbourg.